By Guest Blogger – Susan Christie

 - Trending and metrics that would highlight quality issues before they become complaints are lacking, so most CAPAs are last-minute reactions to a crisis, instead of proactive improvement projects.

-- Senior management has not allocated sufficient time and resources to CAPA owners in order to develop expertise, and clearly do not understand the nuances of FDA compliance, the ISO Standard, and responsibilities of CAPA ownership.
+- Senior management has not allocated sufficient time and resources to CAPA owners to develop expertise, and clearly do not understand the nuances of FDA compliance, the ISO Standard, and the responsibilities of CAPA ownership.

 Consequences of an Ineffective CAPA System: FDA 483 Citations Are Possible

-A weak CAPA process allows nonconformities to recur, results in manufacturing downtime, requires rework, and ends with scrapping product or lost customers.
+A weak CAPA process allows nonconformities to recur, results in manufacturing downtime, requires to rework, and ends with the scrapping of product or lost customers.
 The consequences of a weak CAPA process negatively impact your company’s financial strategy and goals.